 Soon after, you will see that Excel has created a graph in your current sheet.
-You can drag and place it to your preferred position by using your mouse.
+You can drag and place it in your preferred position by using your mouse.
 I placed it just under my dataset.

 How to Customize Graph of Dates in Excel

 You can apply a lot of customization to your graph in Excel.
-Because the by default inserted graph will look not so good, by customizing it we can give a better look.
+Because the default inserted graph will look not so good, by customizing it we can give a better look.
 So in this section, we’ll learn some important and mostly used customizations in Excel graphs.

 First, we’ll learn how to change the design of the graph.
 We can do it in two ways.